15 Easy Ways to Save Money

 This might sound more like spending than saving, but if you’re currently only paying the minimum on your credit cards, a big chunk of your payment is likely going towards interest.
 Chipping away at the principal can feel like a tall mountain to climb.

 If possible, consider putting more than the minimum payment towards your bill each month.
-The faster those credit cards are paid off, the faster you can reallocate money that was going out the window (and into interest) into savings.
+The faster those credit cards are paid off, the faster you can reallocate money that was going to interest into savings.

 7. Canceling Subscriptions